 In a Demand Metric survey of primarily SMB B2Bs, 84% agreed that both inbound and outbound together drove the business.
 Further that both approaches produced nearly the same annual revenue.

-I recently asked my 18-year-old niece if she could imagine what it would be like without the Internet.
+I recently asked my 12-year-old cousin if she could imagine what it would be like without the Internet.
 She looked at me like I offered her a raw onion for dessert, then smiled and said, “No!”.
 It was rhetorical of course.

 Now, I can’t imagine doing business without looking at a bright screen, tapping the keyboard and subconsciously analyzing every website I come across.